-PHMSA grants this special permit subject to CIG implementing the following conditions on the special permit segments and special permit inspection areas.
-Each condition detailed in this section applies to the special permit inspection areas and the corresponding special permit segments unless otherwise noted in the condition:
+PHMSA grants this special permit subject to REX implementing the following conditions on the special permit segments and special permit inspection areas.
+REX must continue to implement all applicable conditions of Special Permit - PHMSA-2006-23998 unless the condition is less stringent than Special Permit - PHMSA-2022-0044.
+Each condition detailed in this section is applicable to the special permit inspection areas and the corresponding special permit segments unless otherwise noted in the condition: